Swedish foreign ministry investigates ambassador to China

-BEIJING (AP) — The Swedish Embassy in China says its ambassador is under internal investigation.
+BEIJING (AP) — Sweden’s ambassador to China is under internal investigation, the embassy said Thursday, following a claim that she set up a meeting between the daughter of a detained Swedish publisher and two businessmen that appeared to have gone awry.

-The embassy said Thursday that Ambassador Anna Lindstedt has returned to Stockholm to meet with officials from the foreign affairs ministry.
-She is not under criminal investigation.
+Ambassador Anna Lindstedt returned to Stockholm on Wednesday to meet with officials from the foreign affairs ministry, the Swedish Embassy in Beijing said by phone.
+Lindstedt is not under criminal investigation.

-Lindstedt left Beijing on Wednesday, according to the embassy, which declined to give further details.
+The embassy declined to give further details, but the ambassador’s departure comes after Angela Gui, the daughter of detained Swedish book publisher Gui Minhai, published an account Wednesday detailing a “strange” meeting with a pair of businessmen arranged by Lindstedt.

-Her departure comes after Angela Gui, the daughter of detained Swedish book publisher Gui Minhai published an account Wednesday detailing a “strange” meeting with a pair of Chinese businessmen arranged by Lindstedt.
+Gui wrote on Medium, an online publishing platform, that the businessmen threatened her after initially offering to help secure her father’s release from prison in China.

 Most Read Nation & World Stories